dalibo/emaj/docs/en/upgrade.rst

 If the installed E-Maj version is prior 3.3.0, these export functions are not available.

-As starting from E-Maj 4.0 the tables groups configuration doesn’t use the *emaj_group_def* table anymore, rebuilding the tables groups after the E-Maj version upgrade will need either to edit a JSON configuration file to import or to execute a set of tables/sequences assignment functions.
+As starting from E-Maj 4.0 the table groups configuration doesn’t use the *emaj_group_def* table anymore, rebuilding the table groups after the E-Maj version upgrade will need either to edit a JSON configuration file to import or to execute a set of tables/sequences assignment functions.

 If the emaj_param tables contains specific parameters, it can be duplicated ouside the *emaj* schema::